STREET OUTREACH COURT DETROIT

-Participants meet with a social service nonprofit, a Provider, to create an individualized, achievable Action Plan to end their homelessness.
-Participants are eligible to apply for SOCD relief after a minimum of 30 days of demonstrated progress.
-Once approved, any outstanding warrants are suspended, giving Participants time to complete the Action Plan.
+Participants meet with a social service nonprofit ("Provider") to create an individualized, achievable Action Plan to end their homelessness.
+After 30 days of progress, Participants are eligible to apply for the program.

 Participants continue working on their Action Plan under the close supervision of the Provider.
 During this time, Providers provide SOCD with regular status updates on Participants' progress.

 Participants who demonstrate sustained effort toward their Action Plans are scheduled for an SOCD Hearing at Capuchin Soup Kitchen.
 After the Participant offers proofs of their progress, SOCD closes or dismisses all eligible cases, waiving most fines.

 Contact one of the organizations below to see if you qualify for SOCD.